mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

   }
 }
 ```
-Our media query simply uses the cascade to over ride `flex-wrap: wrap` with `flex-wrap: nowrap`.
+Our media query simply uses the cascade to override `flex-wrap: wrap` with `flex-wrap: nowrap`.
 Our menu (when the screen size goes past `760px`) now stretches acorss the page in a single row.

 The final style rule of `flex: 1 1 25%` applied to each `<li>` element ensures (although it will do this by default) that the `flex-basis` applies an equal **25%** to each button.